microsoft/dotnet-podcasts/docs/demos/azure-load-testing/README.md

 - `LOAD_TEST_RESOURCE`: The name of the Azure Load Testing resource.
 - `LOAD_TEST_LOCATION`: The location for the Azure Load Testing resource.
 The load is generated from this region.

 That's it!
 You're all set.
-Now, let's run the configured workflows to run the load test.
+Now, let's run the configured workflow to run the load test.

 You can manually run the Hub action from the `Actions` tab, click on:
 * `Select workflow` -> `Podcast Load Test` -> `Run workflow`.